RayneCompE1/ece176/README.md

 ## Author

-I'm Jonah Rayne, an undergraduate electrical engineering major.
+I'm Jonah Rayne, an undergraduate electrical engineering student.
 I create this repository to keep track of my progress in ECE176.
 For now this repository is intended to be private, unless permission is given by my professor to do otherwise.